How to Calculate Discounts, Final Price & Savings

 - Use our discount calculator during big events like Black Friday, Cyber Monday and Boxing Day to avoid impulse buys.

-- For groceries or bulk items, compare the price per unit (per kg, per lb, per liter, etc.).
+- For groceries or bulk items, compare the price per unit (per kg, per lb, per litre, etc.).

 - If you pay in a different currency, combine this tool with our Currency Converter before checking out.

 On its own, one discount may not seem like a big deal.
-But if you shop regularly online and in stores, these small price differences add up over months and years.
-Using a calculator like this turns discount math into a quick, clear decision: “Is this actually a good deal for me, right now?”
+But if you shop regularly, these small price differences add up over months.
+Using a calculator turns discount math into a quick, clear decision: "Is this actually a good deal for me, right now?"